 - rocket: available April to October.

-- samphire: available May to September (an easy one to forage).
+- samphire: available May to September (an easy one to forage if you live in the right area).

 - spinach: available April and May.

-- spring green: available January to october, but at their very best during Spring.
+- spring greens: available January to october, but at their very best during Spring.

 - sweet potato: available year round, but at their best in Autumn and Winter.